MicrosoftDocs/azure-docs/articles/governance/policy/how-to/guest-configuration-create.md

 integration testing locally before releasing to billed cloud environments.

 Since the agent is actually evaluating the local environment, in most cases you need to run the Test- cmdlet on the same OS platform as you plan to audit.
-The test will only use modules that are included in the content package.
+The test only uses modules that are included in the content package.

 Parameters of the `Test-GuestConfigurationPackage` cmdlet: